 - cards which limit how many monsters the Deskbot player can control

 Every card in the archetype can cause problems for opponents, by either strengthening the Deskbots, preventing attacks, or preventing negation.
 Also, as 005 and 007 are Pendulum scale 10 while 006 and 008 are Pendulum scale 1, a Deskbot player has three chances to set up a situation where they can always summon every Deskbot.

 Despite this, the two biggest problems are Deskbots 003 and 009.
 Deskbot 003 can target any controlled Deskbot and give it 500 ATK and DEF for each controlled Deskbot.
-So if there are five cards on the field, 003 can turn a 500 ATK monster into 2500.
+If there are five cards on the field, 003 can buff a 500 ATK monster to 2500 ATK .
 If all three 003’s are out, and all targeted the same card, it would have a minimum of 6500 ATK.
 Also, this effect can be used for the entire of either player’s turn, every turn.

 Because of this, an anti-deskbot deck would need to be focused on prevention rather than negation.
 If a Deskbot player lands a direct attack, it’s probably game over, so the aim is to stop them setting up in the first place.
 So, more card options are: